-For information on assessing and managing AKI, see the NICE guideline on acute kidney injury: prevention, detection and management.
+For information on assessing and managing AKI, see the NICE guideline on acute kidney injury: prevention, detection and management and the NHS England Acute Kidney Injury (AKI) Algorithm.

 For information on using intravenous fluids, see the NICE guideline on intravenous fluid therapy in adults in hospital and the NICE guideline on intravenous fluid therapy in children and young people in hospital.